emiyl/vita.cfw.guide/more/updating-to-henkaku-enso-3.65.md

 ### Preparing
 ---

+1. Make sure SD2Vita is not enabled and the SD Card is not inserted
 1. Delete VitaShell if it's already installed
   - Make sure MolecularShell is still installed
   - [Reinstall HENkaku](/guide/installing-henkaku/#instructions){:target="_blank"} while holding down **R** to install it